-One of the best cheeses for pasta sauces is, if you like it, gorgonzola.
+One of the best cheeses for pasta sauces is, if you like it, gorgonzola!
 I love it, so this is the cheese I decided to use.
-Gorgonzola is a popular Italian blue cheese (Italians actually call blue cheese ‘verde’ meaning green!) which comes from Northern Italy and is made from un-skimmed cow’s milk to which Penicillium Roquefort has been added.
+Gorgonzola is a popular Italian blue cheese (Italians actually call blue cheese ‘verde’ meaning green!) which comes from Northern Italy.
+It is made from un-skimmed cow’s milk to which Penicillium Roquefort has been added.

 Gorgonzola is very popular in Northern Italy and frequently used in pasta dishes made with gnocchi or short pasta like this short fusilli bucati (meaning fusilli with a hole) or penne or rigatoni, in risottos and on pizza.
-If you have 4 cheeses (quattro formaggi) pizza in Italy, one of those cheeses will be gorgonzola.
+If you have 4 cheese (quattro formaggi) pizza in Italy, one of those cheeses will be gorgonzola.

 Criminis and Pioppini mushrooms.

 First, I decided on criminis or baby portobello mushrooms because they have a better flavour than the younger white button mushrooms and stay firmer when cooked.
-The second mushroom I used was Pioppini, also known as Black Poplar mushrooms or Willow mushrooms.
-These cute looking small long stemmed mushrooms have quite a rich, earthy taste and are very popular here in ‘pasta con funghi’ recipes.
+The second mushroom I used was pioppini, also known as black poplar mushrooms or willow mushrooms.
+These cute looking small long stemmed mushrooms have quite a rich, earthy taste and are very popular in ‘pasta con funghi’ recipes.

 An easy sauce to make!

-This sauce is easy to make because none of the ingredients need very long to cook and you just cook them all more or less together in the same pan.
-After having made the sauce and cooked the pasta almost al dente, I just mixed the two together and baked it in the oven until the top layer of pasta started to get crispy!
+This sauce is easy to make because none of the ingredients take very long to cook.
+Plus, you just cook them all more or less together in the same pan.
+After making the sauce and cooking the pasta almost al dente, I just mixed the two together and baked my short fusilli bucati with gorgonzola, pancetta and mushrooms in the oven until the top layer of pasta started to get crispy!